cml87/SpringCore_2/README.md

 3. Java based configuration

 In Spring, the **Application Context** is the configured Spring IoC container with all our dependencies wired up in it.
 It is mainly a hashmap of objects.

+## Business layer tiers

+### Repository tier

+The repository layer is the composed by the classes that talk to the databases using its methods.

+### Service tier

+The service tier is composed by the classes that expose needed functionalities to the business logic layer.
+Classes in the service tier use repository tier classes.
+Business logic classes do not use repository classes directly, but through service classes.